Mega Man 10: Gameplay

 Mega Man 10 includes several difficulty modes, which alters level layouts, enemy AI, and damage done to the player character.
 The game also includes a challenge mode where players can practice their skills in 88 mini-stages, which typically require the player to reach a goal or defeat an enemy.
 In April 2010, Capcom made downloadable content for Mega Man 10 available for purchase.
 This content includes a third playable character, three "Special Stages", and an endless stage.
 Like Mega Man and Proto Man, the third protagonist, Bass, has unique abilities.
 He has a rapid-fire arm cannon that can fire in several directions, but each shot does half the damage of one of Mega Man's shots, his shots cannot pass through walls, and he cannot move while shooting.
 He also has a dash maneuver for longer jumps and the ability to summon his wolf Treble to allow him to fly, provide him with power-ups, and save him from bottomless pits.
 The three Special Stages are based on levels in the Game Boy Mega Man entries and have bosses named "Mega Man Killers" from three of those games: Enker from Mega Man: Dr. Wily's Revenge, Punk from Mega Man III, and Ballade from Mega Man IV.
 Out of the three playable characters, only Mega Man is able to acquire their special weapons and use them in the main game.

-When the game was later integrated as part of Mega Man Legacy Collection 2, all the former downloadable content from the original release were integrated as part of the game and are instead unlocked either by completing the game once, or by entering the secret code at the Mega Man 10 title screen.
+When the game was later integrated as part of Mega Man Legacy Collection 2, all of the former downloadable content from the original release was included in the game.
+These newly incorporated sections are unlocked either by completing the game once or by entering the secret code at the Mega Man 10 title screen.